Rey Mysterio: Second return to AAA (2018)

-Return to WWE
+Return to WWE (2018–present)

 United States Champion (2018–2020)

-In 2018, Mysterio made two surprise appearances at Royal Rumble and Greatest Royal Rumble, but he didn't win the matches.
-On September 19, it was confirmed Mysterio had signed a two-year contract with WWE.
+In 2018, Mysterio made two surprise appearances at Royal Rumble on January 28 and Greatest Royal Rumble on April 27, but lost both matches.
+On September 19, it was confirmed he had signed a two-year contract with WWE.

-He participated in the WWE World Cup, but was defeated in the semi-finals by The Miz at Crown Jewel.
-Two nights later on SmackDown Live, Mysterio was attacked by Randy Orton, where he ripped Mysterio's mask off of his face.
-The two fought the following week, with Orton getting the upper-hand.
-At Starrcade on November 25, Mysterio faced Shinsuke Nakamura for the Intercontinental Championship and won the match by disqualification, but not the title; he then teamed with Rusev to defeat Nakamura and The Miz.
-At TLC: Tables, Ladders & Chairs on December 16, Mysterio defeated Orton in a Chairs match, ending their feud.
-On January 27, 2019, at the Royal Rumble, Mysterio entered at #25, but was eliminated by Orton.
+Mysterio participated in the WWE World Cup at Crown Jewel on November 2, defeating Randy Orton in the first round but lost to The Miz in the semi-finals.
+After weeks of attacks by Orton, Mysterio faced Orton on the November 20 episode of SmackDown Live, but lost.
+At Survivor Series on November 18, Mysterio competed as part of Team SmackDown in the Survivor Series match, but was eliminated by Braun Strowman, and his team lost to Team Raw.
+On December 16, at TLC: Tables, Ladders & Chairs, Mysterio defeated Orton in a chairs match, ending their feud.
+At the Royal Rumble on January 27, 2019, Mysterio entered the Royal Rumble match at No. 25, but was eliminated by Orton.

-From February to May, Mysterio had several matches for Samoa Joe's United States Championship.
-He failed to win it at Fastlane and WrestleMania 35.
-After being drafted to Raw as part of the Superstar Shake-up, Mysterio won the title at Money in the Bank, becoming the twenty-first WWE Grand Slam Champion in the process.
+In February, Mysterio began challenging for the United States Championship.
+He failed to win the title from Samoa Joe at Fastlane on March 10 and WrestleMania 35 on April 7, where he was squashed by Joe in 58 seconds.
+After being drafted to Raw as part of the Superstar Shake-up, Mysterio won the title from Joe at Money in the Bank on May 19, becoming the twenty-first WWE Grand Slam Champion in the process.
 However, on the June 3 episode of Raw, Mysterio announced that he would return the title to Joe due to suffering an injury.
 Mysterio returned from injury one month later.

-On the September 23 episode of Raw, Mysterio won a fatal five-way elimination match, which led to Mysterio earning a Universal Championship opportunity against Seth Rollins.
-However, the following week on Raw, Mysterio and Dominik were brutally attacked by Brock Lesnar, resulting in a storyline injury for the latter.
+On the September 23 episode of Raw, Mysterio won a fatal five-way elimination match, earning him a Universal Championship opportunity against Seth Rollins.
+However, the following week on Raw, Mysterio and his son, Dominik, were brutally attacked by Brock Lesnar, resulting in a storyline injury for the latter.
 On the October 4 episode of SmackDown, Mysterio assisted the debut of Cain Velasquez to attack Lesnar after the latter's WWE Championship win.
 At Crown Jewel on October 31, Lesnar defeated Velasquez by submission and continued to apply the Kimura Lock after the match had concluded until Mysterio attacked Lesnar with a chair.
-On the following week, Lesnar quit SmackDown to move to Raw in order to seek revenge against Mysterio, who had been drafted to Raw.
+The following week, Lesnar quit SmackDown to move to Raw in order to seek revenge against Mysterio, who had been drafted to Raw.
 At Survivor Series on November 24, Mysterio lost to Lesnar despite interference from Dominik.

-Mysterio regained the United States Championship on the November 25 episode of Raw, when he defeated A.J.
-Styles, but 31 days later lost it during a house show at Madison Square Garden to Andrade.
-He then attempted to win the title back on the January 6, 2020 and January 20 episodes of Raw, but Andrade successfully retained the title.
+Mysterio won a fatal-four-way match on the November 25 episode of Raw to earn a match for the United States Championship, regaining the title by defeating A.J.
+Styles.
+On the December 9 episode of Raw, he successfully defended the title against Styles, before losing it to Andrade during a house show at Madison Square Garden on December 26.
+He attempted to win the title back from Andrade on the January 6 and 20 episodes of Raw, in a losing effort.